kjckangleon/mgp/README.md

 # Test-infra Test Execution Method
 Please refer below for the sample test execution of test-infra

-The test_myinfra file will check the server with the testinfra modules of file, sysctl and system_info.
+Let's create a python file _**test_myinfra.py**_ with the data contents shown below that will check the server information with the testinfra modules of file, sysctl and system_info.

-Let's create a python file test_mytestinfra.py
 ```
     def test_passwd_file(host):
     	passwd = host.file("/etc/passwd")